“An inventor protected everywhere and protected everywhere in the same manner, what a beautiful dream!”

-AIPPI dates back to 1897, shortly following the signature of the Paris Convention for the Protection of Industrial Property in 1883.
-Following the initiative of leading legal scientists and practitioners, a founders meeting was held in Brussels on May 8, 1897 and in October 1897 the first Congress was convened in Vienna, with subsequent festivities in Budapest.
+AIPPI dates back to 1897, following the signature of the Paris Convention for the Protection of Industrial Property in 1883.
+Following the initiative of leading legal scientists and practitioners, a founding meeting was held in Brussels on May 8, 1897 and in October 1897 the first Congress was convened in Vienna, with subsequent festivities in Budapest.
 Congresses were held annually in the early years, later alternating with “Reunions”, until the outbreak of the First World War forced an interruption in 1914.

 The revival of the Association took place in 1925.
 Under the leadership of Swiss Patent Attorney, Eugen Blum, the centre of gravity of AIPPI moved to Switzerland.
 As a consequence of the Second World War, the activities of the Association suffered a second interruption from 1938 to 1946.